sonalsood/farm-folks-market/README.md

 ### Features

 Farm Folks Market includes the following key features to address the needs of vendors and customers.
-The platform is designed to be simple, accessible, and mobile-friendly, with no authentication or user profiles required at this stage.
+The platform is designed to be simple and accessible with no authentication or user profiles required at this stage.

 1. Vendor Registration
    Vendors can register for the market through a simple online form.